Bike safety

 Make the most of cycling on campus

-You’ll find a range of services and facilities at the University to make it easy for you to cycle on and around campus; from bike hire schemes and cycle routes, to salary sacrifice schemes for staff to buy a new bike.
+You’ll find a range of services and facilities at the University to make it easy for you to cycle on and around campus, from bike hire schemes to traffic-free cycle routes.
 We even have our own bike shop on campus, which offers free bike health check-ups and a range of repair services, plus over 1,000 cycle spaces and 50 showers.

 Read more about cycling on campus